Universities and cities: partners in greatness

 Lee Jackson is a professor of Ecology and Evolutionary Biology in UCalgary's Faculty of Science and scientific director of Calgary’s Advancing Canadian Wastewater Assets (ACWA) research initiative.
 His research interests centre on processes that affect the stability of aquatic communities and ecosystems, and relationships between sustainable growth and water quality and quantity.
 View a list of Lee's academic papers.

-John Brown is an associate dean (research) and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
+John Brown is interim dean and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
 His research interests include housing, aging-in-place, and architectural entrepreneurship.
-Learn more about John Brown.
+John is a registered architect and a founding principal of the architectural firm Housebrand.
+He is a recognized authority on residential practice and collaborates with medical and bio-medical engineering researchers to develop new housing options for an aging population.
+Learn more about John Brown